HBOCodeLabs/serenity-bdd-demo/README.md

 ## Next Steps
 While Protractor works fine with Hadron and can even test devices (native) using [appium](http://appium.io/), it is optimized for Angular.
-By implementing our own extension/plugin that leverage Hadron's auto-utils/automation we can gain many of the same benefits.
+By implementing our own extension/plugin that leverages Hadron's auto-utils/automation we can gain many of the same benefits.

 #### Sample list of API concepts that would be mapped to corresponding autmation/auto-util methods
 * Open